arduino/docs-content/content/hardware/06.nicla/boards/nicla-voice/tutorials/ei-intruder-detector/content.md

 ---
 title: 'Door Intruder Detector Using ML with the Nicla Voice'
-description: "This application note describes how to identify when intruders are trying to force an entrance door by analyzing surroundings sounds using a Nicla Voice, Machine Learning Tools, and the Arduino IoT Cloud"
+description: "This application note describes how to identify when intruders are trying to force an entrance door by analyzing surroundings sounds using a Nicla Voice, Machine Learning Tools, and the Arduino IoT Cloud."
 difficulty: intermediate
 tags:
   - Intruder detector
   - Nicla
   - Portenta
   - BLE
-  - Machine Learning
+  - Machine Learning Tools
-  - Edge Impulse
   - Sound recognition
   - Arduino IoT Cloud
   - Application Note